adaptlearning/adapt-contrib-xapi/README.md

 From this point on, the README assumes a certain level of familiarity with the xAPI and the philosophy behind it.
 If the xAPI specification is new to you, please start with the documentation at [xapi.com](https://xapi.com/overview/) before continuing.

 ## Configuration
 Some setup is required in order to configure the xAPI extension.
-If using a standalone Adapt Framework, refer to  [example.json](https://github.com/adaptlearning/adapt-contrib-xapi/blob/master/example.json) for a JSON snipped which should be added to your course's config.json.
+If using a standalone Adapt Framework, refer to  [example.json](https://github.com/adaptlearning/adapt-contrib-xapi/blob/master/example.json) for a JSON snippet which should be added to your course's config.json.
 If using the Authoring tool you can configure the following attributes:

 |Setting|Default|Help|
 |--|--|--|